All the bodies that make up the world around us are emergent. This is because of their being attributed with accidents.

 Body: a being with dimensions (a height, width, or depth) stretched out in space.
 For example: animals.

-Accident: a quality that is other than the being it is attributed to.
-Such that, if this quality ceases to exist, it is not necessary for this being to cease to exist.
+Accident: a quality that is not intrinsic to the being it is attributed to.
+Such that if this quality ceases to exist, it is not necessary for this being to cease to exist.
 For example: motion.

 The proof for the emergence of bodies is called Burhan Huduth Al-Ajsam.
 It can be expressed in the following manner: